Secondary Faculty: 12 September 2025

 For general enquiries about specific winter sports, contact:

-Chess, Boys' soccer, cross country, golf and First Aid mviljoen@parklands.co.za
+Athletics, Softball and First Aid mviljoen@parklands.co.za

-Head of Cricket and Boys' hockey ggilder@parklands.co.za
+Cricket and tennis dviljoen@parklands.co.za

 Head of Sport dhunt@parklands.co.za